becm/mpt-base/README.md

 To maximize reusability and minimize dependencies, functionality is split into multiple (shared) libraries.

+A fast start on a Linux system with `Lua` development files can be achieved by setting environment variable `MPT_PREFIX` to a writable target directory and run `make install LUA=5.2`.
+The `examples` directory contains many small programs demonstrating usage of various interfaces and routines.

 ## Core
 Most interface definitions and in-memory operations.